43NR1QV3/flatpak-scripts/README.md

 For the best experience:

 1. Run the reinstallation script first to install all your Flatpak applications
+2. Install Flatseal if you plan to modify application permissions
-2. Then run the restore script to apply your custom configurations
+3. Run the restore script to apply your custom configurations
-3. Restart any running Flatpak applications to apply the restored settings
+4. Restart any running Flatpak applications to apply the restored settings

 ## Notes

 - The override configurations contain your custom settings for Flatpak applications
-- These may include permissions, environment variables, and other application-specific settings
+- These include permissions, environment variables, and other application-specific settings managed in Flatseal
+- The repository contains two important files:
+  - `installed-apps.txt`: A simple list of all installed Flatpak applications
+  - `reinstall-apps.sh`: The script to reinstall all applications from Flathub
-- If you've made significant changes to your Flatpak setup, consider committing and pushing those changes before reinstalling
+- If you've made significant changes to your Flatpak setup, consider pushing those changes to update your backups

 ---